icodethings/icodethings.github.io/_posts/2015-11-18-house-1-purchase.markdown

 title:  "House #1: Purchase"
 date:   2015-11-18 17:00
 categories: house
+tags: ['house']
+series: 'house'
 ---
-This is the first post in the adventures of my first house.
+This is the first post in a series around the adventures of my first house.

 On a Friday evening at the start of August 2015 we inspected a 2 bedroom unit in [Murrumbeena](https://www.google.com.au/maps/place/Murrumbeena+VIC+3163/).
 The same suburb I've lived in my entire life.
-My partner and I had been looking and bid (and lost) at a few auctions for a few months for our first home.
+My partner and I had been looking for a few months for our first home.
 We loved the unit, it was the perfect location, perfect size, it had huge north facing windows and just what we were after.
 Required a bit of work, but we were up for the challenge.
 The next day we put in an offer and that night the offer was accepted.
 They didn't even get to taking photos of the unit before we had our offer accepted.
 Easiest sale ever!

 <!--more-->